Danilo D'Ambrosio: 2014–2017: rise to prominence

-2016–17 season

 D'Ambrosio won more playing time under head coaches Frank de Boer and Stefano Pioli, starting all the match except in October, as he was the second outfield player with most balls recovered.
 He scored his first strike of the season against Pescara on 28 January 2017, netting the opener in an eventual 3–0 home win.
 On 19 February, he set up the lone goal at Bologna scored by Gabriel Barbosa.
 Later, on 7 April, D'Ambrosio agreed to a contract extension, signing until 2021.
 Two days later, he scored against Crotone but in a 2–1 losing effort, equaling his personal best, set in 2011–12 season.

-2017–18 season
+2017–2020: 100 games and Europa League final

 D'Ambrosio played his 100th Serie A match for Inter on 25 November 2017 in the 3–1 away win versus Cagliari in matchday 14.
 In the final matchday of the season, his goal in the 29th minute versus Lazio served as a temporary equalizer in an eventual 3–2 win at Stadio Olimpico which meant the return of Inter in UEFA Champions League after six years.

-2018–19 season

 On 25 September 2018, D'Ambrosio scored his first goal of the season in a league match against Fiorentina following a combination with Mauro Icardi to give Inter the 2–1 win at San Siro, the first home win in league for the 2018–19 season.

+The following year, D'Ambrosio found less space due to physical problems (albeit playing both as a left midfielder and as a central defender in coach Antonio Conte's three-man defence), but, in addition to scoring a goal that decided the match against Lazio on 25 September 2019, he reached 200 appearances for the nerazzuri on the occasion of the 4–0 win against SPAL on 16 July 2020.
+He finished the season with four goals in 22 games, a personal record in Serie A: notable goals include one against Napoli (2–0) and against Atalanta (2–0), scoring in the latter match after just 50 seconds.
+A starter in the path that took the team to the Europa League final, on 17 August he scored the second goal in a 5–0 win against Shakhtar in the semi-finals.
+The 2019–20 season ended with the final in Cologne on 21 August, in which Inter were defeated 3–2 by Sevilla.